SalomePlatform/adao/doc/using.rst

 +++++++++++++++++++++++++++++++++++++++++++++++

 As always for a module, it has to be activated by choosing the appropriate module button (or menu) in the toolbar of SALOME.
-A popup appears, allowing to choose between creating a new study, or opening an already existing one:
+If there is no study loaded, a popup appears, allowing to choose between creating a new study, or opening an already existing one:

   .. _adao_activate1:
   .. image:: images/adao_activate.png
     :align: center
-    :width: 100%
   .. centered::
     **Activating the module ADAO in SALOME**